-Located at the intersection of Highways 77 & Highway 44 three miles from Interstate 37, the Outlets at Corpus Christi Bay showcase a unique retail opportunity.
+Located at the intersection of Interstate 69 (NAFTA Hwy) & State Highway 44, The Outlets at Corpus Christi Bay’s location is a unique retail opportunity.
 Unlike most outlet centers, The Outlets at Corpus Christi Bay boasts three major advantages: high tourist volume, an established metropolitan market untapped by an outlet center, and a twenty minute drive to the beach!
-The Outlets at Corpus Christi Bay has the additional advantage of being located at the gateway to the Regional Fairgrounds and Equestrian/Convention Center.
-The building design maximizes store visibility and offers pedestrian-friendly areas, dining options, fountains and other amenities that will encourage visitors to the Outlets at Corpus Christi Bay to extend their customer experience.
+The Outlets at Corpus Christi Bay has the additional advantage of being located at the gateway to the Richard Borchard Regional Fairgrounds and Equestrian/Convention Center.
+The building design maximizes store visibility and offers pedestrian-friendly areas, dining options, fountains and other amenities that will encourage visitors to The Outlets at Corpus Christi Bay to extend their customer experience.

 Corpus Christi ranks 4th on Forbes 2013 Bests Cities for Jobs List